Are you an AHPA member? Log in

 President

-Jemma holds a Masters of Public Health (Health Promotion) and a joint Bachelor’s in Business and Psychology (Hons).
-As an undergraduate, she was interested in how marketing principles could be applied to something beneficent, which led her in the direction of social marketing.
-Jemma is currently engaged in public health research with the occasional dabble into tertiary teaching at James Cook University.
-She is interested in health literacy, power relationships, the research and practice nexus and the application of behaviour change principles to health enhancement.
+Jemma is the past President of the AHPA Queensland Branch.
+Jemma holds a Master of Public Health (Health Promotion) and a joint degree in Bachelor in Business and Psychology (Hons).
+Jemma is employed as a Lecturer in Public Health with a focus on teaching future health professionals about research.
+She is interested in health literacy, injury prevention, the research and practice nexus and the application of behaviour change principles to health enhancement.
 She is currently a member of the Townsville Health Promotion Network and the Active Transport in the Tropics Network.

 Anne Bartuschat